Particular/docs.particular.net/persistence/nhibernate/index.md

  * [Microsoft SQL Server](https://www.microsoft.com/en-au/sql-server/) ([Version 2012](https://docs.microsoft.com/en-us/sql/release-notes/sql-server-2012-release-notes) and above).
  * [Oracle Database](https://www.oracle.com/database/index.html) ([Version 11g Release 2](https://docs.oracle.com/cd/E11882_01/readmes.112/e41331/chapter11204.htm) and above).

+> [!NOTE]
-NOTE: SQL Server Always Encrypted feature is currently not supported by the persister when using Microsoft SQL Server
+> SQL Server Always Encrypted feature is currently not supported by the persister when using Microsoft SQL Server

+> [!NOTE]
-NOTE: When connecting to an Oracle Database, only the ODP.NET managed driver is supported.
+> When connecting to an Oracle Database, only the ODP.NET managed driver is supported.
 The driver is available via the [Oracle.ManagedDataAccess NuGet Package](https://www.nuget.org/packages/Oracle.ManagedDataAccess).

+> [!WARNING]
-WARNING: Although this persistence will run on the free version of the above engines, i.e. [SQL Server Express](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express) and [Oracle XE](https://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html), it is strongly recommended to use commercial versions for any production system.
+> Although this persistence will run on the free version of the above engines, i.e. [SQL Server Express](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express) and [Oracle XE](https://www.oracle.com/technetwork/database/database-technologies/express-edition/overview/index.html), it is strongly recommended to use commercial versions for any production system.
 It is also recommended to ensure that support agreements are in place from either [Microsoft Premier Support](https://www.microsoft.com/en-us/microsoftservices/support.aspx), [Oracle Support](https://www.oracle.com/support/index.html), or another third party support provider.

 ## Usage